µVision is a window-based software development platform that

 Applications can be debugged with the integrated µVision

 Simulator or directly on hardware, for example ULINK Debug and Trace

 Adapters.
 Developers can also use other AGDI adapters or external

 editing, debugger features can be configured.
 While debugging,

 changes can be made to the source code.

-hardware configurations to optimize the hardware design.
-The
+hardware configurations even before the hardware is available.

 |Simulator and Target Debugger